chironapp/chiron-event-services/README.md

 - **Theme System**: Complete dark/light mode with consistent color schemes
 - **Layout System**: Responsive grid layouts and card-based designs

+## Type Synchronization from Main Repository

+⚠️ **Important**: The following files are automatically synchronized from the main chironapp repository and should **NOT** be modified directly in this repository.
+Any local changes will be overwritten.

+### Auto-Synced Files

+These files are automatically updated via GitHub Actions when changes are pushed to the `staging` branch of the main repository:

+#### Database Types

+- `types/supabase.ts` - Database schema types (6 tables only)
+  - Contains: `organisers`, `public_race_events`, `race_athlete_categories`, `race_athlete_category_collections`, `race_start_list_results`, `race_teams`
+  - **DO NOT EDIT**: This file is auto-generated from the main repository's database schema

+#### Race-Related Types

+- `types/race.ts` - Race entity type definitions
+  - Contains: Race status, types, sport types, and related interfaces
+  - **DO NOT EDIT**: Import paths are automatically updated during sync

+#### Constants

+- `constants/raceTypes.ts` - Race constants and enums
+  - Contains: Race statuses, race types, sport types, age categories
+  - **DO NOT EDIT**: Shared constants from main repository

+### Sync Triggers

+Files are automatically synchronized when:

+- Changes are pushed to `staging` branch in main repository
+- Changes are detected in any of the tracked files above
+- Manual workflow trigger via GitHub Actions

+### Making Changes

+If you need to modify any of these files:

+1. Make changes in the **main chironapp repository**
+2. Push to `staging` branch - changes will auto-sync to this repository
+3. **Never edit directly** in `chiron-event-services` - changes will be lost

+### Workflow Details

+- **Source Repository**: `chironapp/chironapp`
+- **Sync Workflow**: `sync-types-to-event-services.yml`
+- **Target Branch**: Current branch in chiron-event-services
+- **Sync Method**: Selective table extraction + import path updates

+💡 **Need database schema changes?** Make them in the main repository and they'll automatically sync here within minutes of pushing to staging.

 ## Get Started

 1. Install dependencies